We Remember What We Care About

 After 20 years in teaching and school leadership, I kept witnessing the gap between how we're told learning works and what actually happens, regardless of attainment and performance.
 It turns out the same problems persist in business.
 That gap led me to better understand human development.

-With a Master's in Cognitive Science, as a graduate of the Oxford AI Programme, and 5Di accreditation, I bridge research and practice, informed by pioneering researchers such as USC's CANDLE lab in the US, to reveal how learning in schools and workplaces can align with human development.
+With a Master's in Cognitive Science, as a graduate of the Oxford AI Programme, and 5Di accreditation, I bridge research and practice, informed by pioneering researchers such as USC's CANDLE lab in the US, to reveal how learning in schools and workplaces is driven by affect—the physiological requirement for cognition.

 I'm driven by a core belief: people deserve genuine, meaningful opportunities to develop and flourish.
 Adolescence is a particularly sensitive period where experiences literally build the brain networks that shape lifelong wellbeing and learning capacity.